Idolatry in Sikhism: Nirankari Sikhs

-Among the earliest reform movements that strongly opposed idol worship practices in the Sikh community was the Nirankari sect started by Baba Dyal (1783–1855).
+Among the earliest reform movements that strongly opposed idol worship practices in the Sikh community was the Nirankari sect started by Baba Dyal Das (1783–1855).
 The Nirankaris condemned the growing idol worship, obeisance to living gurus and influence of Brahmanic ritual that had crept into the Sikh Panth.
 Though not an initiated Khalsa, he urged Sikhs to return to their focus to a formless divine (nirankar) and described himself as a nirankari, He was opposed to all idol worship, including the then existing practice of keeping idols and pictures of the ten Sikh Gurus and praying before them.
 Maharaja Ranjit Singh of the Sikh Empire was said to have appreciated his teachings.
 He built a new Gurdwara in Rawalpindi (now in Pakistan), Dyal Das was opposed for his strict teachings by upper-caste Sikhs and had to shift his residence several times, eventually moving his reform movement into its suburbs.
 After the partition of British India along religious boundaries, the Nirankaris along with the vast majority of Sikhs chose to move to predominantly Hindu-majority India rather than stay in predominantly Muslim-majority Pakistan.
 Nirankaris moved their headquarters from Dayalsar in Rawalpindi to Chandigarh.
 Nirankaris were a potent and active campaigners in the late 19th century and early 20th century for the removal of all idols and images from the Golden Temple and other Gurdwaras.

 His work was continued by various successors into the 20th century and eventually gained a following of several thousands.
-However, when they and an offshoot called the Sant Nirankaris eventually reverted to treating their leaders as living Gurus or gods they came into conflict with mainstream Sikhs, especially in the late 1970s.
+However, when they and an offshoot called the Sant Nirankari Mission eventually reverted to treating their leaders as living gurus or gods they came into conflict with mainstream Sikhs, especially in the late 1970s.
 Nirankaris have continued to campaign for the abolishment of idolatry like the orthodox Khalsa, but some offshoots continue to accept a living human guru beyond the ten gurus which has made them a heterodox sect of Sikhism.
 According to Jacob Copeman, Nirankaris revere Guru Nanak, but they also worship a living saint (satguru) as god.